danielharrell/open-eyes-lect-2017-18/Open.md

 # Part Two {#two}

 In all these ways, the word "open" thus gives us much to wonder about.
-But there is another sense, I want to suggest, in which the word gives us just one thing to wonder about.
+But there is another way, I want to suggest, in which the word gives us just one thing to wonder about.
 And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for